Premier of Sarawak: History

 The post of Premier of Sarawak was created as Chief Minister of Sarawak on 22 July 1963 when Sarawak was given self-government, with Stephen Kalong Ningkan being the first inaugural to lead the office.

-A proposal to change the title of Chief Minister to Premier was made in February 2022, as an aspect of Sarawak's efforts to reclaim its rights under the 1963 Malaysia Agreement (MA63).
-In addition, the office was proposed to be renamed so that Sarawak would not be compared to other states like Penang and Malacca, which also have a chief minister to lead their state government.
+A proposal to change the title of chief minister to premier was made in February 2022, as an aspect of Sarawak's efforts to reclaim its rights under the 1963 Malaysia Agreement (MA63).
+In addition, the proposal was to avoid comparisons between Sarawak and other states like Penang and Malacca, which also have a chief minister to lead their state government.
 Along with Britain, Singapore, the Federation of Malaya, and Sabah, Sarawak was one of the signatories of MA63 during the formation of Malaysia.

-On 15 February, the position of Chief Minister was changed to Premier following a successful amendment to the Sarawak state constitution.
+On 15 February, the position of chief minister was changed to premier following a successful amendment to the Sarawak state constitution.
 The constitutional amendment was gazetted and came into effect on 1 March.
-Abang Abdul Rahman Zohari Abang Openg, who had previously served as the sixth Chief Minister before the post was rebranded, became the first Premier of Sarawak.
+Abang Abdul Rahman Zohari Abang Openg, who had previously served as the sixth chief minister before the post was rebranded, became the first premier of Sarawak.
 "Premier" was stated to be the official word in both English and Malay.
 The title Premier was a chosen as a symbolic action following the 2021 amendment to the Constitution of Malaysia, emphasising Sarawak's differentiation from states in West Malaysia.
-The word is used in other political systems, such as in Canada.
+The word is used in other subnational political systems, such as Canada and Australia.
 Some opposition was raised due to the potential conflation of "Premier" with "Prime Minister".
 Proposals to rename the position to "Prime Minister" have been rejected by the state government.